zecellomaster/the-projection-room/README.md

 Charts created using [Google Sheets](https://www.google.com/sheets/about/).

-The Computerized Real-time Accounting Program is a MATLAB script I designed myself.
-Source code coming soon.
+The [Computerized Real-time Accounting Program](https://github.com/zecellomaster/the-coverage-gasm/blob/master/CRAP.m) is a MATLAB script I designed myself.

-If you find errors or potential sugestions, please do not hesiate to let me know!
+If you find errors or have potential sugestions, please do not hesiate to let me know!